DealerDotCom/web-integration-api-docs/source/includes/_methods.md

 })(window.DDC.APILoader);
 ```

-The `insertGalleryContent` method allows you to add media to media galleries across various pages of Dealer.com sites.
-The only currently supported target is `vehicle-media`, which will insert media into the media carousels on Search Results Pages and Vehicle Details Pages.
+The `insertGalleryContent` method allows you to add media to galleries across various pages of Dealer.com sites.
+The only currently supported target is `vehicle-media`, which will insert media into the media carousels on Search Results Pages (Images only) and Vehicle Details Pages (Images and HTML slides).

 `arrayOfObjects` is an array of objects describing the media to be inserted.
-Each object requires a `vin` field for the target vehicle, an `images` array with fields describing the images to insert for that vehicle as well as an optional `insertMethod`.
+Each object requires a `vin` field for the target vehicle, an `images` array with fields describing the images and other HTML content to insert for that vehicle as well as an optional `insertMethod`.
 The `type` field specifies the type of media to be inserted.
-The only currently supported media type is `image`.
+The available options are `image` and `html`.
 Utilizing `vehicle-data-updated-v1` to know when the list of vehicles changes combined with `API.utils.getAttributeForVehicles`, you can easily obtain a list of the VINs for vehicles shown on the page.
-With this data, you could query your service to get the dataset of imagery for those vehicles, then construct the array of objects for `API.insertGalleryContent`.
+With this data, you could query your service to get the dataset of imagery and other content for those vehicles, then construct the array of objects for `API.insertGalleryContent`.
 See the example code for more details on this approach.

 The `insertMethod` accepts the following string values: